JanHerca/urantiapedia/output/wikijs/en/article/Preston_Thomas/The_New_Teacher_Leaders.md

 The kingdom Jesus taught is the Father’s will dominant and transcendent in the heart of the believer.
 We enter the kingdom by faith in Jesus’ teaching that God is our Father, and then by choosing to do our Father’s will.
 Jesus showed us the way to life in the kingdom with his two great prayers, “your will be done,” and “Not my will but yours be done.”

-In his first appearance after the crucifixion Jesus made clear to his assembled followers that, “_Sonship with God by faith is still the saving truth of the gospel of the kingdom_.” [[UB 193:0.4](/en/The_Urantia_Book/193#p0_4)] He emphasized that what the world needs most to know is that we are all sons and daughters of God and through faith we may actually realize and daily experience this great truth.
+In his first appearance after the crucifixion Jesus made clear to his assembled followers that, “_Sonship with God by faith is still the saving truth of the gospel of the kingdom_.” <a id="a298_182"></a>[[UB 193:0.4](/en/The_Urantia_Book/193#p0_4)] He emphasized that what the world needs most to know is that we are all sons and daughters of God and through faith we may actually realize and daily experience this great truth.
 In our work we must always teach others to see themselves as sons and daughters of God, our loving heavenly Father.

 ### The Success Of Our Mission

 Will our efforts succeed?
 Consider these prophetic statements from the revelators that outline both the history and future evolution of the religion of Jesus on our planet:

-> The teachings of Jesus, even though greatly modified, survived the mystery cults of their birth time, the ignorance and superstition of the dark ages, and are even now slowly triumphing over the materialism, mechanism, and secularism of the twentieth century. [[UB 195:9.3](/en/The_Urantia_Book/195#p9_3)] (my bold)
+> The teachings of Jesus, even though greatly modified, survived the mystery cults of their birth time, the ignorance and superstition of the dark ages, and are even now slowly triumphing over the materialism, mechanism, and secularism of the twentieth century. <a id="a304_262"></a>[[UB 195:9.3](/en/The_Urantia_Book/195#p9_3)] (my bold)
 >
-> [The Christian] church is only the larval stage of the thwarted spiritual kingdom, which will carry it through this material age and over into a more spiritual dispensation where the Master’s teachings may enjoy a fuller opportunity for development. [[UB 170:5.21](/en/The_Urantia_Book/170#p5_21)] (my bold)
+> [The Christian] church is only the larval stage of the thwarted spiritual kingdom, which will carry it through this material age and over into a more spiritual dispensation where the Master’s teachings may enjoy a fuller opportunity for development. <a id="a306_252"></a>[[UB 170:5.21](/en/The_Urantia_Book/170#p5_21)] (my bold)

 The following quotes are two of my favorites.
 They foretell victory over the powerful forces of materialism and secularism, and a wonderful new spiritual age to follow:

-> A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism. [[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)] (my bold)
+> A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism. <a id="a310_173"></a>[[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)] (my bold)
 >
-> Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment. [[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)] (my bold)
+> Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment. <a id="a312_166"></a>[[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)] (my bold)

 ## Let Us Go Forward